Complements of discriminants of real parabolic function singularities. II: Results for the classes

 \subsection{Components for the $X_9^2$ singularities}

-The group $G_0$ (see \S~\ref{sec90}) acts on the space $\Phi_2$ of all polynomials (\ref{vers0}) with $f_A= x^4 + 2A x^2y^2 + y^4,$ $A<-1$, preserving the coefficient $A$ and permuting the connected components of the complement of the discriminant in some way.
+The group $G_0$ (see \S~\ref{sec90}) acts on the space $\Phi_2$ of all polynomials (\ref{vers0}) with $f_A= x^4 + 2A x^2y^2 + y^4,$ $A<-1$, preserving the coefficient $A$ and permuting the connected components of the discriminant complement.
 All these components belonging to the same orbit of this action are associated with the same virtual component of the formal graph of type $X_9^2$.

 In addition, the operation